jangrudo/ai-apocalypse/README.md

 complex pieces of information into a physical form, like sound waves.
 For the first time in history, this allowed living organisms to share things other than behavioral patterns (which can be learned by observation and imitation).
 Things like personal experiences, stories, legends and fairy tales.
+And also abstract knowledge in its pure form.
 Later on, written language has enabled this information to travel even farther, to be copied directly from one human brain into another without a physical contact, over vast distances of space, spanning entire continents and millennia.

 This representation of information had a limitation though.
 Human language in written form is not able to self-replicate without a living human helping it.
 The reason is that